 What is the Best Life Insurance for Baby Boomers and Seniors?

 For younger people, term life insurance is often the best option.
-It's generally the least expensive type of coverage.
+It's generally the cheapest type of insurance one can buy.
 It gives you the most "bang for your buck".
 If you have young children, this may be the right coverage for you.
 However, insurance for people over 70 is different because at the end of the term policy you may not have any other options.
 You can purchase term life up to age 80 with a limited number of carriers.
 But when that policy ends, and you are in your 80's there is even less choice.

 When you are over 70 you will often find that term life and permanent life coverage are often very close in price.
 In fact, sometimes permanent coverage costs less.
 This is particularly true with table shaving programs.
 Table shaving means that the life insurance company gives you a better rating than you would normally get based on your health history.
 They "shave" off 2, or sometimes 3 tables, so that you end up with a better underwriting rating and pay less premium.
 Table shaving programs are only available on permanent coverage, and not all carriers and policies have this program.
 The other advantage is that you can purchase a policy in your 70's that will last for the rest of your life and you can set it so that the premium and the face amount remain level.
 You don't have to worry about changes in health either.

 There are also final expense life insurance policies which is permanent coverage, but much easier to obtain.
 There is no medical exam.
 The carrier does not order doctor records.
 You must be able to answer a number of health and lifestyle questions.
-Then the carrier will check the Medical Information Bureau (MIB) and a prescription database to verify your answers.
+Then the carrier will look at your Medical Information Bureau (MIB) record.
+They will run a prescription database to verify your answers.
 You usually have to be interviewed (asked the application questions) on a recorded line as well.
 These policies are approved very quickly.
 You will have a decision in just a few days.
-Final expense policies are available from $2,000 to $40,000 of coverage.
-Each company asks the questions slightly differently so you may be approved by one company, but declined by another.
-An independent agent is likely to be able to tell you which company will work for you.
+Final expense policies are available from as little as $2,000 up to $40,000 of coverage.
+Each company asks the questions slightly differently so you may be declined by one carrier, but approved by another.
+An independent agent is likely to be able to tell you which company will approve you.
 (If you want more coverage, you have to apply with more than one carrier.)

 How Affordable is this Permanent Coverage?